-NGI_Trust has funded 56 projects to support its goal of developing a human-centric Internet through a stronger European ecosystem of researchers, innovators and technology developers in the field of privacy and trust enhancing technologies.
-The projects were funded across 3 different calls and we have broken them down into twelve thematic areas, as described below.
+NGI_Trust has funded 57 projects to support its goal of developing a human-centric Internet through a stronger European ecosystem of researchers, innovators and technology developers in the field of privacy and trust enhancing technologies.
+The projects were funded across 3 different calls and we have broken them down into nine thematic areas, as described below.

 We need to move beyond passwords, and find a better way for users to manage the complexity of shared secrets and technical trust.
 4 projects will work in this area, with projects looking at how we can use our mobile devices more effectively as tokens instead of the need for passwords, how we can better protect data on our mobile devices, and how we can improve the way that cryptography is used on hardware and in the core of our internet infrastructure.
 For more information see these projects: Keyn, COP-MODE, CryRev, and TCN.

 It is essential for us to provide better privacy, particularly in areas where data is more sensitive and in how we present privacy information to our users.
-4 projects will look at how we can both protect and utilise health data, how we deal with managing large amounts of data in the cloud and how we can better support users in understanding the legal issues around consenting to use services.
-For more information see these projects: b-smart, Edge-TINC, CAP-A and MyPCH.
+5 projects will look at how we can both protect and utilise health data, how we deal with managing large amounts of data in the cloud and how we can better support users in understanding the legal issues around consenting to use services.
+For more information see these projects: b-smart, Edge-TINC, CAP-A, Deep Learning and MyPCH.